OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 ### GPRS SIM800L

-Este periferico utiliza el protocolo UART para conectarse al MCU y un pin digital para el control de arranque del mismo, como podemos observar en la figura a continuación.
-Está alimentado desde la batería de litio (3.7V - 4.2V).
+This peripheral uses the UART protocol to connect to the MCU and a digital pin for control of the start, as we can see in the figure below.
+It is powered from the lithium battery (3.7V - 4.2V).

 ![GPRS Sim800L pin connections.](img/Sim800LSCH.PNG "fig:")